 See treaty text Sample Clauses

 See treaty text.
-The usual provision found in the OECD Model is used but with different time limits.
-Where a person considers that the actions of one or both of the States result or will result for him in taxation not in accordance with the provisions of this Treaty, he may present his case to the competent authority of the State of which he is resident or if not resident in either China or Russia, to the competent authority of which he is a national.
+The usual provision founding the OECD Model is used but with different time limits.
+Where a person considers that the actions of one or both of the States result or will result for him in taxation not in accordance with the provisions of this Treaty, he may present his case to the competent authority of the State of which he is resident or if not resident in either the Netherlands or China, to the competent authority of which he is a national.
 This is so irrespective of the remedies provided by domestic law.
 The time limit for bringing a claim is three years from the date of first notification of the disputed tax liability.
 The two tax authorities will try to resolve the case by mutual agreement.
 They will also try to agree on definitions of terms not specifically defined in the Treaty and on general matters of interpretation of the Treaty.
 Thus this Article removes the need for the tax authorities in each State to go through diplomatic channels, they may simply contact each other directly.
 The mutual agreement procedure is commonly used to decide matters concerning income and expense allocations and transfer pricing.

 AutoNDA by SimpleDocs